 khal transforms those events into all-day events lasting for one day (the start date).
 As long a those events do not get edited, these changes will not be written to the vdir (and with that to the CalDAV server).
 Any timezone information that was associated with the start date gets discarded.

-Note: While the main rationale for this behaviour was laziness on part of the main author of khal, other calendar software shows the same behaviour (e.g. Google Calendar and Evolution).
+Note: While the main rationale for this behaviour was laziness on part of khal's main author, other calendar software shows the same behaviour (e.g. Google Calendar and Evolution).